vfyjxf/NotEnoughEnergistics/README.md

 - Automatically switch the mode of PatternTerminal.
 - Combine like stacks in processing patterns.
 - Support Processing Pattern Terminal(16 -> 4 mode).
-- Allow you to add item blackList and item priority list, if item in them, it will not be transferred / transfer it first.(use /nee RecipeProcessor to get RecipeProcessor and identifier in log)
+- Allow you to add item blackList and item priority list, if item in them, it will not be transferred / transfer it first.
 - Allow you to add mod priority list,if the mod's has this item,it will be use first.

 ## Credits